Getting a Divorce or Annulment

 What if my child doesn’t live with me?

-- Children living separate from the sponsor (with the former spouse or other guardian) can enroll in TRICARE Prime using the split enrollment feature.
+- Children living separately from the sponsor (with the former spouse or other guardian) can enroll in TRICARE Prime using the split enrollment feature.

 Loss of Eligibility